 Bobcat 773’s rated operating capacity and tipping load are 1700 lbs.
 (771 kg) and 3800 lbs.
 (1724 kg), respectively, making it the most powerful skid steer loader Bobcat’s 700-series models.
 The operating capacity can be increased to 1800 lbs.
 (816 kg) if an optional counterweight is added.
 With hydraulic pump capacity rated at 15 GPM, it should offer decent hydraulic breakout and more than enough power to handle all available attachments (more than 25 of them available.).

 Bobcat 773 offers a decent travel speed of up to 7 mph (11 km/hr.).
 Unlike its more modern counterparts, Bobcat 773 doesn’t support a two-speed option to increase its travel speed.

 Bobcat 773 is the biggest skid steer loader in the 700 series, but it is still considered a compact machine.
 The length, width, and height of this loader are 130.1 inches (3305 mm), 68.1 inches (1731 mm), and 76.3 inches (1938 mm), respectively.
 Bucket attachment is included in this measurement.
 The loader’s height to bucket pin is measured at 115 inches (2921 mm), making it a skid steer loader with rather a long reach when used for lifting.

 Bobcat 773 Problems

-Other problems are mostly associated with used machine.
+Other problems are mostly associated with a used machine.
 You should detect leaks at the loader’s wheels and signs of wear and tear on the bushings, especially if you plan to use multiple attachments.
-Bushings bear the biggest load when you are operating a loader, so this part will be the most vulnerable to wearing out.
+Bushings bear the biggest load when operating a loader, so this part will be the most vulnerable to wearing out.